-In text editors, tabs are regarded as the only proper way to indent paragraphs.
+In-text editors, tabs are regarded as the only proper way to indent paragraphs.
 When formatting code however, tabs can do more harm than good.
-Software code uses a special font style named “monospace” (or fixed-pitch, fixed-width, or non-proportional) using same number of pixels for the width of any and all characters.
+Software code uses a special font style named “monospace” (or fixed-pitch, fixed-width, or non-proportional) using the same number of pixels for the width of any and all characters.
 This property allows the code to align, much the same way that a squared copybook allows you to align digits in subtractions.

 Tab formatting may look good in one IDE, but the same code will look different in another, GitHub, Notepad or just about any medium or application that prints it.
 That is because tabs do not have fixed widths like it is the case for monospaced “space” characters.
 All text editors have a mapping for the width of a tab.
-That can lead to wild variations in indentation.
+That can lead to wild variations in the indentation.

 Code styles that specify an 80 character line limit, usually use 2 spaces per indentation level.
 For 120 per line styles, 4 is the most common space count per level.

 There is only one styling practice worse than using tabs instead of spaces: using both tabs and spaces in the same file.
 This can quickly lead to confusing misalignment.